 Karwa Chauth is a famous Hindu festival celebrated by married women with a lot of grandeur in India.
 On this day, women observe a strict fast for the safety and longevity of their husbands.
 According to the Hindu calendar, Karwa Chauth is observed on the fourth day (Chaturthi Tithi) of the waning phase of the moon (Krishna paksha).
 The devotees offer prayers to Lord Shiva, Maa Parvati and Lord Ganesha.
-Worshipping Maa Parvati with full devotion on this day is considered very auspicious since she is an epitome of “Akhand Saumbhagyavati”.
-Generally, all the women get dressed up in red and break their fast only after seeing the moon and making offerings to it in the evening.
-Women receive expensive gifts such as bangles, sarees, necklaces etc from their husbands on this day.
-Karwa Chauth 2022 falls on 13 October, Thursday.
+Worshipping Maa Parvati with full devotion on this day is considered very auspicious since she is the epitome of ‘Akhand Saumbhagyavati’.
+Generally, all the women get dressed up in red clothes and break their fast only after seeing the moon and making offerings to it in the evening.
+Women receive expensive gifts such as bangles, sarees, necklaces, etc. from their husbands on this day.
+Karwa Chauth 2022 falls on the 13th of October, Thursday.

 Karwa Chauth 2022 Date and Tithi Timing

 - Date: 13 October 2022, Thursday

 - Karwa Chauth Puja Muhurat: 05:59 pm to 07:13 pm.

 - Moonrise on Karwa Chauth Day: 08: 31 PM